 Our benefits packages in Egypt are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Egypt.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Egypt.

 Employees are entitled to 21 days of paid leave annually after spending six months working with an employer.

 An employee contract can only be terminated if it runs past the full term, or if just cause is established (such as dishonesty, negligence, fraud, or any other work-related offences).
 Otherwise, an employee terminated unfairly will be entitled to compensation proportional to the tenure served.